-The Global Innovation Lab for Climate Finance is an initiative that supports the identification and piloting of cutting edge climate finance instruments.
+The Global Innovation Lab for Climate Finance is a public-private initiative that supports the identification and piloting of cutting edge climate finance instruments.
 It aims to drive billions of dollars of private investment into climate change mitigation and adaptation in developing countries.

-Analytical and secretariat work of The Lab has been funded by the UK Department of Energy & Climate Change (DECC), the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), and the U.S. Department of State.
+Analytical and secretariat work of The Lab has been funded by the UK Department of Business, Energy & Industrial Strategy (BEIS), the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the U.S. Department of State, the Netherlands Ministry for Foreign Affairs, Bloomberg Philanthropies, and The Rockefeller Foundation.
 Climate Policy Initiative serves as The Lab Secretariat.